sb53systems/G-Code-Flow-Temperature-Controller/README.md

 [See my overhangs test examples.](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/blob/main/Overhangs_Test.md)

-You shoold set the filament settings and set :
+You shoold set the filament settings :
   - The maximum recommended volumetric speed at the maximum temperature that your Hotend or Filament can handle.
   - The Fan Cooling perdiode and the Min print speed.
   - ...